Yes, that’s the talk of the town. Stock markets and the individual stocks which constitute the markets are all hitting the highest highs.

 #8 Do some media fasting

-Yes, it is an auspicious time with the lunar year setting in.
-Consider some fasting.
+This a season of fasting.
+Consider doing some.
 No, not fasting on food.
 But fasting on your media consumption.
 Take a break.
 Stop watching all the business news channels, pink newspapers or reading intra day tips and newsletters.
 Let your spiritual side take over and prepare yourself for the rest of the year.

-The new financial year is starting too in a few days.
-Build your budget and know your cash flows.
-Take stock of your investments, specially the tax saving ones.
+The new financial year started about a little over 100 days ago.
+Check your budget and reassess your cash flows.
+Take stock of your investments.
 Make a list of key things (a checklist) that you need to accomplish in this year.
-If you haven’t done a financial plan, do it now.
+If you haven't done a financial plan, do it now.
 It will give direction to how your money and savings are used in achievement of your goals.
 Finally, spend time learning.

 You see stock markets high or low will come and go.
 The knowledge will help you ride it, not just now but for the next 30, 40 or 50 years.